Zuzuna54/CefMP4/README.md

     - `resume_stream_processing()`: A function called during application startup for each potentially resumable stream ID.
 It fetches metadata, instantiates a `StreamProcessor`, calls `_initialize_from_checkpoint()` on it, and then, based on the recovered stream status (e.g., "active", "pending_completion"), schedules the appropriate follow-up action (e.g., `processor.process_file_write()` to check for more data, or `processor.finalize_stream()` to attempt completion).
     - Startup Sequence: The main application startup logic first attempts to resume any interrupted streams before initiating new file watching or other periodic tasks.
   - Idempotency: Operations are designed to be idempotent where possible, or state checks are performed to prevent issues if an operation is re-tried during resume (e.g., not re-finalizing an already completed stream).
+- **Docker-specific Recovery Behavior**:
+  - When the application container restarts (e.g., due to a crash, system reboot, or manual restart), the checkpoint recovery system ensures no uploads are lost.
+  - Since Redis persists the state information outside the application container, streams in progress will be automatically detected and resumed.
+  - The recovery process works even if the original container was terminated unexpectedly, as long as:
+    1. The Redis data is preserved (Redis is running or its data was persisted)
+    2. The original source MP4 file is still available in the watched directory
+    3. The S3 server (MinIO) still has the partial upload data
+  - **Restart Testing**: You can test this recovery process by:
+    1. Starting the application with `docker compose up -d`
+    2. Copying a large MP4 file to the `local_watch_dir`
+    3. While the upload is in progress, restart just the application: `docker compose restart app`
+    4. Check the logs with `docker compose logs -f app` - you should see the application detect and resume the existing stream
 - **Diagrams**: [Checkpoint Recovery Sequence](docs/diagrams/checkpoint_recovery_sequence.mmd)

 ### Phase 8: Robust Error Handling & Graceful Shutdown